A complexity theory for non-local quantum computation: Introduction

 In this work we take a new approach to elucidating how entanglement cost is determined in non-local quantum computation.
 We focus on the question: \emph{when is one computation harder to implement non-locally than another?} To understand this, we study the relationships among different NLQC tasks, looking for reductions among them.
 Whenever we find that a protocol for implementing a non-local computation $A$ can be transformed, without too much overhead, into a protocol for implementing a computation $B$, we know that $B$ is no harder than $A$.
+By introducing this notion of a reduction we lay the groundwork for a more complete notion of complexity theory for NLQC.

-Our strategy mimics the study of complexity classes and reductions among computational problems.
+Our strategy mimics the study of reductions among computational problems.
 Indeed, since we face some of the same obstructions that appear in the study of complexity theory, it is natural to adopt a similar strategy.
 We can also hope to gain many of the same insights.
-For instance, studying examples and comparing their hardness gives insight into what makes a problem hard or easy as an NLQC.
+For instance, studying examples and comparing their hardness gives insight into what makes a problem hard or easy as a NLQC.

 We can also then try to identify the hardest NLQCs, which provide useful candidates for position-based cryptography.
 Further, by building a scaffolding of examples and relating them to one another, any new NLQC of interest can be related to these problems and some of its properties understood without studying each new example from scratch.
 Finally, we can hope to gain insight into complexity theory itself via NLQC: since upper bounds for different NLQC tasks are characterized in terms of different complexity measures, we can hope to learn about these complexity measures by studying reductions among the tasks, or even hope to find lower bounds on complexity measures by lower bounding NLQC tasks.

+Among the many applications of NLQC, our results are most immediately relevant for the understanding of the security of quantum position-verification.
+We briefly review the relevance of NLQC to QPV here.
+In a position-verification scheme, the verifier sends the prover quantum and classical systems and asks for a reply at a set of designated spacetime locations.
+See \Cref{fig:2dsetup} for a standard set-up in a spacetime with one spatial dimension.
+Unfortunately, there is no unconditionally secure QPV scheme; the cheating strategy is exactly to implement a non-local quantum computation in order to simulate the actions of an honest player.
+Since all computations can be implemented in the NLQC form, it follows that QPV is not secure without making further assumptions.